caseyanderson/physcpu1/_posts/labs/2019-01-15-functions.md

 A function is a re-usable block of instructions that performs an action.
 Python 3 has a handful of built-in functions, some of which you are already familiar with: `print()`, `len()`, `type()`, etc..
 One doesn't need to know **how** each of these functions work, they just need to know what information each needs in order to perform an associated action.

 ### Function Definitions

-One can also write, or define, one's own function by prepending a name with `def` (short for definition)
+One can write, or define, one's own function by prepending a name with `def` (short for definition)

 *For Example*
 ```python